DEAD MEN BEAR NO WITNESS (Bliss)

 With the bloom on her cheek, and her long raven hair

-As into the embers forlorn she did stare
+As into the embers, forlorn, she did stare

-I thought I’ll make her smile if I’m able
+I thought; I’ll make her smile if I’m able

 And then to the shadows, beyond, at the side

-My eyes grew accustomed and there I espied
+My eyes grew accustomed, and there I espied

 The reason she stared in the fire and sighed

-Dead men bear no witness
+And dead men bear no witness

 Ghosts no tales can tell